brunonlinespace/linux-resmon/README.md

 I looked extensively for this, but I could not find a like-for-like equivalent of the Microsoft Windows Resource Monitor (resmon.exe) for Linux.
 All options I found are almost exclusively similar to the Task Manager or Process Monitor, but those did not interest me as I needed something graphical that could tell me disk usage (inc. rates) plus network usage (inc. outgoing IPs, etc.) and, for that purpose, not having to use too many separate TUIs like atop, etc. Also a thread that inspired me do this is an old reddit post that can be found here: https://www.reddit.com/r/linux/comments/knzzq/is_there_a_linux_equivalent_of_windows_7s/.

 <b>OK, so what did I do?</b>
 I thought, what about asking Gemini to code this for me for fun?
 This is where it came up with the ".py" files you see.
-All the 17 versions represent the concept evolution, for you to have a look and audit, and fork, and do as you well please (I think I put it under GPL3).
+All the 17 versions here uploaded represent the concept evolution, for you to have a look and audit, use and fork, and do as you well please (I think I put it under GPL3).

 <b>OK, now tell me about the files?</b>
 I tested all versions except Version 04 (because I did not want to install the extra dependencies to draw the graphs); all other versions need python3 plus python3-pyqt6 and python3-psutil.
 All versions were tested on Fedora 44 KDE; I did not test this on any non-systemd systems; I did not test this on any Arch/Debian-derived systems either.